inscopix/inscopix-cnmfe/README.md

 Note that on Windows the environment must include the `anaconda` package, which can be installed while creating the environment using the commands provided below.

-For Python 3.6:
+For Python 3.6 on Windows:
 ```
 conda create -n inscopix-cnmfe python=3.6 anaconda==2020.07
 ```

-For Python 3.7, 3.8, 3.9
+For Python 3.7, 3.8, 3.9 on Windows:
 ```
 conda create -n inscopix-cnmfe python=3.9 anaconda==2021.05
 ```

-Once Inscopix-CNMFe is installed in your Python environment, you can run CNMFe on a given movie as follows:
+Once Inscopix CNMF-E is installed in your Python environment, you can run  CNMF-E on a given movie as follows:
 ```
 import inscopix_cnmfe